Atrial fibrillation is a condition in which the

 proportion of patients developing postoperative AF from 28% in the control

 group to 18% in the treatment group.
-Data on LOS were available from seven trials.
-Magnesium did not significantly affect LOS.
-The overall
+Magnesium

 administration is an effective prophylactic measure for the prevention of